Signed in as:

 Premenstrual Dysphoric Disorder (PMDD)

-Our approach for ADHD is to undertake the diagnosis through a clinical assessment, prescribe the ADHD medication in the session with Dr Lewis,and support you in finding the correct dose.
+Our approach for ADHD is to undertake the diagnosis through a structured and relaxed 2 hour clinical assessment, prescribe the ADHD medication in the session with Dr Lewis,and support you in finding the correct dose.

 RMC has a medication email help desk to help with any questions and Dr Lewis personally calls each client about 1 month into taking the medication to answer any questions or offer clinical guidance .